magu1436/csvdatabase/README.md

 # CSVDatabase Module

 ## Overview
 A Python module that lets you treat CSV files as a lightweight database.
-All docstrings and error messages are written in Japanese so that beginners can easily understand them.
+All docstrings and error messages are written in Japanese so that beginners can easily understand them for Japanese developers.

 ## Features
 - Use an existing CSV file directly as a database